okdolly-001/AggieTutor/README.md

 # Aggie Tutor iOS app
-## matching students and tutors at UC Davis in real time*

 ### Student User Flow
 *Are you confused in class?
 Pull out your phone and locate a verified tutor near you.
 View her qualifications, price and hours.*